 Note: Code 39 barcode encoding allows the use of digits and characters up to 39 characters.

 Let’s set up a barcode scanner to get started.
 We’ll use Honeywell’s VoyagerCG 9540 in this example.
-You’ll have to consult its Installation/Configuration/Quick Start Guide for adding @ signs as suffix as well as prefix to your specific barcode scanner.
+You’ll have to consult its Installation/Configuration/Quick Start Guide for adding @ signs as a suffix as well as a prefix to your specific barcode scanner.
 For the Honeywell scanner that I have, the steps were: